kevincon/SoberUp/README.md

 The notification window that blocks users from using the app until they have configured their weight/gender uses code from Chris Lewis's [pebble-alert-lib](https://github.com/C-D-Lewis/pebble-alert-lib).

+The beer icon and the stopwatch icon in the app come from Jan Kovařík's [GLPYHICONS](http://glyphicons.com/license/) set.
+They are available under the [Creative Commons Attribution 3.0 Unported license](http://creativecommons.org/licenses/by/3.0/).

 The design assets in the design folder utilize the following graphics:

 * The AlumniLikeTurtles logo is based on [an icon on PhotoBucket](http://media.photobucket.com/user/makes_cake/media/turtle.gif.html?filters[term]=icon%20turtle&filters[primary]=images) uploaded by a user named [makes_cake](http://s747.photobucket.com/user/makes_cake/profile/).